Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification: Phased progressive learning schedule

-A phased progressive learning (PPL) schedule is proposed, where the entire training process is updated into three phases through the introduction of a progressive transition phase.
-The three phases are divided based on the phased training epoch threshold $[E_0,E_1]$. $E$ represents the current training epoch and the hyperparameters of $E_0$ and $E_1$ respectively represent the start and end epoch of the progressive transition phase.
-During the initial phase $(E<E_0)$, the original imbalanced data is employed for initializing the correct weights of depth features.
-Following the initial training phase, the loss of the model gradually decreases to a small value.
-Combined with the non-convexity of the loss function, the weights of the depth feature no longer change obviously but optimize slightly in order to find better points during the progressive transition phase $(E_0 \leq E \leq E_1)$.
-At the same time, the focus of training gradually shifts from representation learning to the upper classifier.
-During the final phase $(E>E_1)$, the re-balancing methods are completely adopted for training the upper classifier.
-As was previously introduced, PPL smoothly connects the initial and final training phases via a progressive transition phase.
-As a result, PPL removes the problem of dataset bias or domain shift that is caused by a sudden change in data or loss function in two-stage approaches.
+In this study, we propose a phased progressive learning (PPL) schedule, where the entire training process is updated into three phases by introducing a progressive transition phase.
+The three phases are classified based on the phased training epoch threshold $[E_0, E_1]$, where the hyperparameters of $E_0$ and $E_1$ represent the start and end epochs of the progressive transition phase, respectively.
+During the initial phase $(E<E_0)$, the original imbalanced data is used to initialize the good weights for the feature layers (deep features, such as the features in the underlying convolutional layer).
+During this phase, the model undergoes the learning process and gradually reduces the loss to a minimum value.
+This phase is crucial for setting the appropriate weights for the feature layers, including the convolutional layer, so that the model can effectively extract and understand the relevant information from the input data.
+Combined with the non-convexity of the loss function, the weights of the depth feature are slightly optimized during the progressive transition phase $(E_0\leq E\leq E_1)$, rather than undergoing large changes.
+At the same time, the focus of training gradually shifts from representation learning to the upper classification layer of the model (i.e., an upper classifier, such as the upper fully connected layer).
+During the final phase $(E>E_1)$, the re-balancing methods are fully implemented to train the upper classifier.
+As introduced earlier, PPL smoothly connects the initial and final training phases via a progressive transition phase.
+As a result, PPL addresses the problem of dataset bias or domain shift caused by a sudden change in data or loss function in two-stage approaches.
+Secondly, through the follow-up experimental results, we also found that, as shown in Figure. \ref{fig4} (d, f), gradually training the network through the PPL method is also effective for over-fitting caused by repeated training on data sets with few samples.